jorgebv/ProAPISets/README.md

 # ProAPISets

-See a demo at: http://proitemsets.azurewebsites.net/
+See a demo at http://proitemsets.azurewebsites.net/

 # What is it?

-What it does: Copy your favorite pro players!
+Copy your favorite pro players!
 Using the Riot League of Legends API, we built a database of games that pro players in NA have played in Season 5.
 We then extracted the builds that each player did in every game, and used clustering analysis to try to identify a common build that each player usually uses for a champion.
 The website is a frontend to the results of this clustering analysis, and will allow you to choose a player/champion pair and downloaded the item set returned by our clustering analysis.

 # Details